Jorgenbjorge/UMAN/README.md

 - **Dataset validation:** pretraining entries with missing images are skipped; malformed JSON lines and entries without usable text are ignored.
 - **Evaluation prompts:** predictions depend on the prompt text and prompt order defined in each evaluation script.
 Prompt changes constitute a different evaluation configuration and should be reported.
 - **Visualization fallbacks:** standalone comparison figures may use demonstration data when a real baseline is unavailable; see the warning in the visualization section.

-## Acknowledgements

-This implementation uses PyTorch, timm Vision Transformer components, Hugging Face Transformers, and CXR-BERT-style text modeling.
-It also incorporates common masked autoencoder utilities for patch masking, positional embeddings, reconstruction, optimization, and distributed training.

-Please respect the licenses and terms of all external datasets, pretrained checkpoints, and upstream libraries used with this code.